JWahle/piCoreCDSP/README.md

 ## How to update

-### How to update to CamillaDSP 3.0.0
+### How to update to CamillaDSP 4.0.0
-You can update to the current version, if you have PCP 9.x installed.
+You can update to the current version if you have PCP 9.x or newer installed.
 For older PCP versions, updating is difficult and not recommended - just do a fresh install and enjoy life.

 To update, you have to: